 - Add the hot chicken meatballs to the sauce and toss to combine.

-- Enjoy garnished with green onion, cilantro, or sesame seeds, if desired.Sliced green onion, cilantro, and/or sesame seeds
+- Enjoy garnished with green onion, cilantro, or sesame seeds, if desired.sliced green onion, sesame seeds, cilantro

 Notes

-- Add Parmesan cheese into the chicken mixture, if desired.
+- Add Parmesan cheese to the chicken mixture, if desired.

 - Add chopped veggies into the chicken mixture to get in extra veggies!